leoparin/myNotes/ComputerScience/ielts writing.md

 Overall, almost all means of transport saw an upward trend in ,while their was a different pattern in rail.
 Roads transportation delivered more goods than any other means.

 The figure for Water was lower throughout this period: it rose forom 39 in 19743 to around 58 in 1982,and stood at this level until 1998, before climbing to aorun 70 in 2022.

+Overall, all four means of transportation saw a upward trend in the goods delivery, while there was a different pattern in rail.
+And road remained the most important way of products transportation.

 ### 1.1.2 dynamic 2
 The graph presents the information of different source of energy consumed in the USA during a 50-year period form to .